enterprisemodules/ora_profile/README.md

 - [ora_cis](https://www.enterprisemodules.com/shop/products/puppet-oracle-security-module) To secure your databases according to the CIS benchmarks.
 - [ora_rac](https://forge.puppet.com/enterprisemodules/ora_rac) To use Puppet to create and manage Oracle RAC installations.

+This module support Oracle 10, 11, 12 and 18

 ## License

 Most of the [Enterprise Modules](https://www.enterprisemodules.com) modules are commercial modules.
 This one is **NOT**.
 It is an Open Source module.
 You are free to use it any way you like.
 It, however, is based on our commercial Puppet Oracle modules.